 Whether you’re attending a holiday party or spending the weekend with a friend or family member, always bring a host or hostess gift.
 The person or family doing the hosting has to spend time and money getting ready for you, so it’s the least you can do.

 An overnight or weekend stay calls for a more elaborate gift, but it doesn’t have to cost a fortune.
 A gift basket with something related to the interests of the host family will show your appreciation for their effort.Continue to 3 of 11 below.

 Forget to RSVP

 When you receive a holiday party invitation, don’t forget to send back the RSVP.
 The host or hostess needs to know how many people they can count on attending.
-The key is to get the response in the mail immediately.
+The key is to get a response in the mail immediately.

 If you’re not sure whether or not you’ll be able to attend at first, put a reminder on your calendar and send the host a message with the date you’ll get back with him or her.
 Then do it.Continue to 4 of 11 below.